When Distributions Shifts: Causal Generalization for Low-Resource Languages: Introduction

+In machine learning, domain generalization (DG) addresses the challenge of performing well on unseen domains by learning representations that remain invariant across multiple source domains without access to the target distribution.
+This DG formulation and its associated solutions also extend to low-resource settings, where data scarcity makes robustness to distribution shifts especially important.
+Recent DG approaches increasingly emphasize learning stable and invariant features across domains; causal perspectives have been shown to be one effective way to formalize and motivate such invariance under domain shifts \cite{sheth2022domaingeneralizationcausal}.

+In this study, we examine two complementary causal DG approaches for low-resource sentiment analysis: \textbf{Causal Data Augmentation (CDA)}, which generates sentiment-preserving paraphrases to simulate controlled domain shifts, and \textbf{Causal Representation Learning (CRL)}, which applies structural causal models with backdoor adjustment and counterfactual reasoning to isolate causal sentiment paths.
+Figure~\ref{fig:architecture} illustrates our unified framework.
+For CDA, we use the Yoruba and Igbo subsets of NaijaSenti \cite{muhammad2022naijasentinigeriantwittersentiment}.
+For CRL, we introduce \textbf{Afri-SemEval}, a new benchmark translating SemEval-2014 Task 4 \cite{marelli2014semeval} into 17 African languages.

-\begin{itemize} \item We propose a unified experimental design that combines data-level and representation-level causal interventions for low-resource African sentiment analysis. \item We introduce Afri-SemEval, a multilingual extension of the SemEval-2014 ABSA dataset (translated into 17 African languages) to facilitate research on domain generalization in multilingual contexts. \item We empirically demonstrate that incorporating causal mechanisms, through both data augmentation and causal representation learning, enhances generalization and robustness under distribution shifts in multilingual, low-resource NLP tasks. \end{itemize}
+Our contributions are: (1) a unified framework combining data-level and representation-level causal interventions for low-resource sentiment analysis; (2) Afri-SemEval, a multilingual ABSA benchmark covering 17 African languages; and (3) empirical evidence that causal mechanisms enhance generalization under distribution shifts in low-resource multilingual NLP.

+In the rest of this paper, Section~\ref{sec:related_work} reviews related work on domain generalization and causal NLP.
+Section~\ref{sec:methodology} details our methodology for both CDA and CRL approaches.
+Section~\ref{sec:results} presents experimental results and analysis, and Section~\ref{sec:conclusion} concludes the paper, discusses limitations and future directions.